A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Numerical Experiments

 We also experiment with Q-SASS in the derivative-free setting on the same \texttt{CUTEst} problems as in \Cref{sec:synthetic}; that is, we assume that no first-order oracle is directly available and must be estimated via repeated queries of the zeroth-order oracle.
-In particular, the zeroth-order oracle will still be defined as it was in \eqref{eq:additive_noise} for additive noise, but the first-order oracle will now only be approximated via a forward finite difference gradient estimate.
-Specifically, given a radius $h>0$, the $i$th partial derivative is estimated via
+In particular, the zeroth-order oracle will still be defined as it was in \cref{eq:additive_noise} for additive noise, but the first-order oracle will now only be approximated via a forward finite-difference gradient estimate.
+Specifically, given a difference parameter $h>0$, the $i$th partial derivative is estimated via